-Gas filtration and purification products are used in gas extraction and natural gas processing systems, as well as applications that require the removal of moisture, hydrocarbons and oxygen that can decrease yields or form oxides and hazes.
-Some products are designed to reduce or eliminate point-of-use impurities in gases such as helium, hydrogen, methane, nitrogen, or carbon dioxide.
-Such gas impurities may cause distribution leaks, improper purging, and system breaches.
+Gas dryers, filters, and purifiers are commonly used in gas extraction and natural gas processing systems, gas streams that require the removal of moisture and oxygen to prevent corrosion, and to eliminate point-of-use impurities in gases such as helium, hydrogen, methane, nitrogen, or carbon dioxide.
+They are often used with hydrogen-cooled electrical power generators.

-When selecting products, filter medium material and housing material are important specifications to consider.
-Choices for filter medium material include activated carbon, activated clay, diatomaceous earth (DE), cellulose, ceramic, cotton, glass fiber, ion exchange resin, metal, minerals and sand, nylon, and paper.
-Also available are filter media made of polyethersulfone (PES), polyester, polypropylene (PP), polytetrafluoroethylene (PTFE), polyvinylidene fluoride (PVDF), polyvinylidene chloride (PVDC), polysulfone (PSU), and synthetic fiber.
+Gas dryers, filters, and purifier housings are commonly made of aluminum, plastic, steel, stainless steel, and Teflon®.
+The filter medium can be made of a variety of materials and sometimes multiple materials.
+These materials include activated carbon, activated clay, diatomaceous earth (DE), cellulose, ceramic, cotton, glass fiber, ion exchange resin, metal, minerals and sand, nylon, paper, polyethersulfone (PES), polyester, polypropylene (PP), polytetrafluoroethylene (PTFE), polyvinylidene fluoride (PVDF), polyvinylidene chloride (PVDC), polysulfone (PSU), and synthetic fiber.

-There are two basic configurations for gas dryers, filters and purifiers: in-line and return line.
+There are two basic configurations for gas dryers, filters, and purifiers.

 - In-line filters are assemblies in which the inlet, outlet, and filter element axes are in a straight line.